 A study by Forrester revealed that indirect partner channels are accounting for almost two-thirds of total revenue in the IT sector.
 In monetary terms, that’s close to USD 2.26 trillion!

 If you’re using traditional incentives and reward programs, you must rethink your strategies as soon as possible and adopt a multipronged reward program.
-This blog discusses nine types of reward and incentive programs that are highly effective in the IT sector.
+This blog discusses nine types of channel incentive programs that are highly effective in the IT sector.

 1. Value-added reseller incentives